 After a stint with Mumbai's prestigious Taj Hotel Group as its youngest chef and formal training at Johnson and Wales University in the mid 1990's, that same Okra dish became a mainstay of Chef Roy's kitchens, first in Connecticut's celebrated Coromandel, which he opened in Stamford and New Rochelle to ecstatic reviews and in his own restaurant, Brick Lane Curry on New York's 6th St. (the famous Indian Restaurant street) in the East Village.

 "Everyone who is daring enough to cross the gap that separates normal people from Okra," Chef Roy says, "is rewarded by a spicy crunch and the same 'Eureka Moment ' I experienced in Mumbai all those years ago."

-"The only thing people would find wrong with TAWA," J.P. says, "was that it was too small and the parking was too hard.
+"The only thing people would find wrong with TAWA," Chef says, "was that it was too small and the parking was too hard.
 Our customers felt we deserved better!"

-The two began to look for a place to expand, and with the demise of Ocean 211 in Stamford 2008, the ideal location to make their customer's wishes come true was suddenly theirs.
-The restaurant had been a popular destination on Summer Street, the most important of Stamford's dining streets, surrounded by great restaurants and central to the City's financial and cultural heart.
+He began to look for a place to expand and found a spot on Summer Streett, the most important of Stamford's dining streets, surrounded by great restaurants and central to the City's financial and cultural heart.